NIAEFEUP/slides/uni-flutter-internal-workshop/presentation.md

 ---
 class: inverse

-# Vai ser um workshop cansado?
+# Will this be a boring workshop?

-Oh pá decidam vocês.
-Isto é o que vai acontecer:
+Well that's your call.
+This is what's going to happen:
-1. Introdução a programção em **Flutter** (e **Dart**)
+1. Introduction to programming in **Flutter** (e **Dart**)
-2. Overview da codebase da **uni**
+2. Overview of the codebase of **uni**
 3. Getting jiggy with it

-    - Correr a app no vosso emulador/telemóvel
+    - Running the app in your phone/emulator
-    - Criar uma UI ao vosso gosto para representar um exame
+    - Creating the UI to represent an exam
-    - Ver e criar exames fictícios para entenderem como funciona a app
+    - Viewing and creating fictional exams to understand how the app works
-    - Ver os vossos exames através da vossa UI
+    - Seeing your exams through your UI

 ---

 # Requisitos para a parte prática
-SDK de Flutter instalado e na versão 1.12.13.
+Flutter SDK must be installed in the version 1.12.13.
-(Se ainda não instalaram provavelmente não vão ter tempo de o fazer agora 👀)
+(If you don't havbe it installed now, you probably won't have the time to do it now 👀)
 ![](./flutter-install.png)

 ---
 class: image-spaced

 # Dart
-Para qualquer dúvida de syntax que tenham, podem consultar este guia: https://dart.dev/guides/language/language-tour
+For any syntax related doubt, you may consult this guide: https://dart.dev/guides/language/language-tour

 ![](./print-dart-syntax.png)